 The NCSN Emeritus Credential (NCSN-E) recognizes the service and commitment of retired NCSNs, as well as their achievement and maintenance of the NCSN credential prior to retirement.

-If you are an NCSN, and you are retiring from professional nursing, you have the option to retain the credential in an emeritus capacity through the NCSN-Emeritus credential.
+When you retire from school nursing as an NCSN, you have the option to retain the credential through the NCSN-Emeritus credential.

 Requirements for the Credential

 - You must currently hold the NCSN credential in good standing.